nr-johnson/running-red/README.md

 When displaying the raw data, pressing `s` will save the data.

 Pressing `r` when viewing the raw data will allow for further editing.

 ---
+## Sprite Flipper
+An issue I was running into was flipping the character sprites when they moved in reverse.
+Programicalling flipping the sprite was too performance heavy so I wanted to create an additional sprite sheet for each but flipped.
+This was harder than expected because I couldn't just flip the whole image.
+I needed to flip each individual frame within the sprite sheet, otherwise my whole frame reference system would break.
+So I created a python program that flips sprite sheets for me.
+[You can view that program here](https://github.com/nr-johnson/flip-sprite).

+---
 ## Known Bugs: